Skip to content

 Where does the money for Season Grants come from?

 The Season Grant Program is funded by the gifts of private individuals and corporations to the Durham Arts Council Annual Arts Fund and by the Grassroots Arts Program of the North Carolina Arts Council, a division of the Department of Natural & Cultural Resources.
-In FY23 the program also includes state ARPA funds designated to be distributed through the Grassroots Arts Program.
 DAC does not require a specific match for a cash grant, however, we will look for evidence that the applicant has actively pursued more than one source for the resources needed and does not expect DAC to provide everything through this Season Grant.

 Still have questions?